arangodb/docs-hugo/site/content/3.12/develop/http-api/indexes/multi-dimensional.md

                     attributes to store in the index.
 These additional attributes cannot be used for index lookups or for sorting, but they can be used for projections.
 This allows an index to fully cover more queries and avoid extra document lookups.

-                    The maximum number of attributes in `storedValues` is 32.
+                    You can have the same attributes in `storedValues` and `fields` as the attributes in `fields` cannot be used for projections, but you can also store additional attributes that are not listed in `fields`.
+                    Attributes in `storedValues` cannot overlap with the attributes specified in `prefixFields`.
+There is no reason to store them in the index because you need to specify them in queries in order to use `mdi-prefixed` indexes.

-                    It is not possible to create multiple indexes with the same `fields` attributes and uniqueness but different `storedValues` attributes.
+                    You cannot create multiple multi-dimensional indexes with the same `sparse`, `unique`, `fields` and (for `mdi-prefixed` indexes) `prefixFields` attributes but different `storedValues` settings.
 That means the value of `storedValues` is not considered by index creation calls when checking if an index is already present or needs to be created.

-                    In unique indexes, only the attributes in `fields` are checked for uniqueness, but the attributes in `storedValues` are not checked for their uniqueness.
+                    In unique indexes, only the index attributes in `fields` and (for `mdi-prefixed` indexes) `prefixFields` are checked for uniqueness.
+The index attributes in `storedValues` are not checked for their uniqueness.

                     Non-existing attributes are stored as `null` values inside `storedValues`.

-                    Attributes in `storedValues` cannot overlap with attributes specified in `prefixFields` but you can have the attributes in both `storedValues` and `fields` because the attributes in `fields` cannot be used for projections to cover queries with the indexed data.
+                    The maximum number of attributes in `storedValues` is 32.
                   type: array
                   items:
                     type: string